marcglasberg/bdd_framework/README.md

 - It has an IntelliJ plugin to support it ([see here](https://plugins.jetbrains.com/plugin/21898-marcelo-s-flutter-dart-essentials)).
 - It encourages writing more BDDs, by greatly simplifying the process.
-- It uses the Gherkin syntax.
-For information on Gherkin, visit [Gherkin Syntax](https://docs.cucumber.io/gherkin/).
+- It uses the [Gherkin Syntax](https://docs.cucumber.io/gherkin/).
 Note: Other syntaxes are possible, with some adaptation.

 I launched this package in 2022, but I didn't get around to documenting it extensively.
-Now, in August 2023, I'm about to rectify that by providing thorough documentation and a comprehensive BDD tutorial, complete with a real example.
-Whether you need to learn BDD, or experienced and looking to refine your technique, I've got you covered.
+Now, in August 2023, I'm about to rectify that by providing this thorough documentation and a comprehensive BDD tutorial, complete with a real example.
+Whether you need to learn BDD, or you are experienced and looking to refine your technique, I've got you covered.
 Get ready to master creating BDDs in practice!

 ---